Alar-q/Alar-q/README.md

 ## Hi there 👋

 I am a Master's student in Data Science at Kazakh-British Technical University.
-I completed with a BSc in Software Engineering at Astana IT University.
+I completed my BCs in Software Engineering at Astana IT University.

 <!--
 **Alar-q/Alar-q** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.